blopa/code-video-creator/README.md

 npm run generate Test.jsx
 ```

-Where "Test2.jsx" should be the path to your file.
+Where "Test.jsx" should be the path to your file.

 PS: You need to have `ffmpeg` installed for this to work!